neelsoumya/python_machine_learning/clustering.md

 2. **For each _k_**, fit k‑means and record `WCSS(k)`.
 3. **Plot** `WCSS(k)` on the _y_-axis against _k_ on the _x_-axis.

-You’ll get a curve that starts high at _k_ = 1 and steadily goes down as _k_ increases.
+You will get a curve that starts high at _k_ = 1 and steadily goes down as _k_ increases.

 ---

 #### 3. Identifying the “Elbow”

-- At first, adding clusters dramatically reduces WCSS, because you’re splitting large, heterogeneous clusters into more homogeneous groups.
+- At first, adding clusters dramatically reduces WCSS, because you are splitting large, heterogeneous clusters into more homogeneous groups.
 - After some point, adding more clusters yields **diminishing returns**—each new cluster only slightly reduces WCSS.

 The **elbow point** is the value of _k_ at which the decrease in WCSS “bends” most sharply—like an elbow in your arm.
 It balances model complexity (more clusters) against improved fit (lower WCSS).

 ---

-#### 4. Why It Works—and When It Doesn’t
+#### 4. Why It Works—and When It Does not

 - **Intuition**: The ideal _k_ is where extra clusters stop providing big gains in explaining variance.
 - **Limitations**: